erwan2212/mft-parse/README.md

 select-SIZEBEFORE2020.ps1 will output the sum of filesizes changed prior to 2020.<br>
 select-SIZEPERYEAR.ps1 will output the sum of filesizes per year.<br>
 select-COMPRESSED.ps1 will display files with flag=compressed.<br>
+select-CSV.ps1 will create a CSV file out of the DB3.<br>
+select-delete-file.ps1 will deleted all files prior to 1996 from the DB3.<br>
 you can download from here system.data.sqlite for powershell (recommanded : .net 4.6) : https://system.data.sqlite.org/index.html/doc/trunk/www/downloads-unsup.wiki<br>
 <br>
 Some notes/thoughts:<br>